Mortgages When Earning Sterling in Letterkenny

 I have a house in Donegal with no Mortgage, can I take a mortgage on it?

-Yes, you possibly could but will greatly depend on the purpose of the equity release.
+Yes, you possibly could but it would greatly depend on the purpose of the equity release.
 It will also depend on whether it is a family home or a holiday home.
-You definitely need to get advice on this one.
+If the property is a family home, there are only certain allowable reasons for an equity release.

 Yes, you can use a Solicitor who is based in Northern Ireland provided they are licenced to provide conveyancing services in the South.
 If they are not licenced in the South, then you can’t use them.
 We are happy to recommend a solicitor if you need.